beomap/todo-backend-express-knex/docs.md

 - POST `/projects/:id/todos` - Create a todo in a project
 - GET `/projects/:id/todos` - Get list of todos, support pagination, filter by status, assigned user
-- GET `/todos/:id` - Get details of the todo // WILL NOT IMPLEMENT
+- GET `/todos/:id` - Get details of the todo
 - PUT `/todos/:id` - Update details of the todo
 - POST `/todos/:id/assignees` - Assign user to a todo
 - DELETE `/todos/:id/assignees/:userId` - UnAssign user to a todo